Framework Laptop 13 (2025) Laptop Review

 No

-This laptop has a very good webcam overall.
+This laptop's webcam is very good overall.
 The image looks detailed, but it's a little noisy and underexposed.
 The microphone picks up voices loud and clear.
 Both the microphone and the camera have physical privacy covers that disable them at the software level.

 Connectivity